Psykotikism/Mutant_Tanks/README.md

 stflash_throwinterval "8.0" // Add 3.0 to Flash Tank's throw interval.
 Default interval is 5.0.
 ```

+9. Why do some Tanks spawn with different props?

+Since v8.9, there's a randomizer that determines which props Tanks spawn with.

-9. What are the different Tank types?
+10. What are the different Tank types?

 ```
 1. Acid // Add "0" to st_tanktypes to use.